 However, for the most part, all software solutions they use for warehouse operations are all variants of the typical TMS.

-Adding cloud access to their TMS provides these multi-tasking businesses with improved access to their shipping platform, allowing them to review shipping notes, schedules, and access shipper or carrier contact information.
+Adding cloud access to their TMS provides these multi-tasking businesses with improved access to their shipping platform, allowing them to:

 A TMS connects with other platforms involved with your freight movement.
 This way, the TMS is able to oversee everything and use comparative data to help you make the best decisions in any given situation.